hannanghumsani/face_swap/README.md

 This is a server-rendered web application built with Node.js, Express, and EJS.
 It features a form for user information and image uploads, which are processed by the LightX API for face swapping.
 The application then stores the user data and the final swapped image in a MongoDB Atlas database and displays them in a public gallery.

 Features
-Server-Side Rendering (SSR): The user interface is rendered on the server for fast initial page loads.

 Secure Input Handling: All user inputs are validated for correctness (e.g., email format, file size) and sanitized to prevent security vulnerabilities.